socialimpactinvesting/socialimpactinvesting.github.io/_posts/2018-12-2-project-post.md

 ---
+layout: post
 title: Applied Data Analysis Project @ EPFL
-layout: post
-description: "Society is demanding that companies, both public and private, serve a social purpose."
-Learn if institutional investors are succeeding in contributing to social good
-date: 'December 16, 2018'

 ---

+"Society is demanding that companies, both public and private, serve a social purpose."
+Learn if institutional investors are succeeding in contributing to social good.

 # How are Investors Contributing to Social Good?
 {% include jc_industries.html %}